arthur7373/linux-training/level2/2-3-Boot-process.md

 3. **Kernel**

-Once the Linux kernel starts it checks hardware from operating system point of view (enable needed drivers, etc.) and then starts first process (process ID **1**) with the responsibility of doing the rest (starting services and processes).
+Once the Linux kernel starts, it checks hardware from operating system point of view (enable needed drivers, etc.) and then starts first initialization process (with ID **1**) with the responsibility of doing the rest system initialization (starting services and processes).
+This initialization process runs until the system is shut down.

 4. **System Initialization** ( **INIT** / **SystemD** )
-After the bootloader starts the kernel, the kernel starts the first process which initializes the rest of the system, and runs until the system is shut down.

 Linux system initialization for a long time was handled by the _Unix-inspired SystemV_ **init** process, which ran scripts to start services in a defined and configurable order to reach a